Wētā FX: 2020s

 In April 2025, Wētā FX expanded its presence in Melbourne.
 After originally operating from a temporary facility during the production of Better Man, the company established a permanent Australian headquarters.
+On June 11, 2025, Lee Berger was appointed as business development senior producer.
 In early August 2025, Wētā proposed laying off 100 jobs in its support departments based in Wellington.
+In November 2025, Wētā and Amazon Web Services announced an agreement to explore the development of AI tools specifically designed for visual effects artists.
+On December 9, 2025, Wētā signed a memorandum of understanding with AMD to explore the development of next-generation rendering and AI tools aiming to optimize VFX workflows.